Julie Ann Wrigley

 Global Futures Impact Scholars

 Our world needs trailblazers like you.
-The College of Global Futures invites you to apply to become a Global Futures Impact Scholar, where you will receive funding to support research, study abroad or other opportunities. and Additionally, you will work alongside experts as you design positive change and unlock a world of opportunities!
+The College of Global Futures invites you to apply to become a Global Futures Impact Scholar, where you will receive funding to support research, study abroad or other opportunities.
+Additionally, you will work alongside experts as you design positive change and unlock a world of opportunities!
 Your impact begins now.

 Hydrostation ‘S’